Creating and Running a Nuxt.js Project with ServBay

 scoped

-attribute on the style tag ensures styles apply only to this component, and the output is lightly styled for improved appearance.
+attribute in the style tag limits styles to the current component and lightly enhances the output appearance.

-The Nuxt.js dev server typically runs on a specific local port.
-To access it via ServBay’s custom domain, SSL certificate, and standard ports (80/443), we’ll configure a reverse proxy using ServBay’s website management functionality.
+Nuxt.js development servers typically run on a specific local port.
+To access it via ServBay’s custom domain, SSL certificate, and standard 80/443 ports, we'll configure a reverse proxy using ServBay’s site management features.

 8585